intameli/T1A3/readme.md

 ## Implementation plan

-The order I had to prioritise each feature was as follows.
+I prioritised each feature in the following way.
 First I worked on getting the basics of the Game class running.
 Once I had a basic loop with some UI and input, I worked on the basics of the Player class.
 Then I created a list of enemies so that I could start creating the enemy objects.
 After getting the basics of the Enemy object, the project opened up more, allowing me to slowly build each part of the program piece by piece.
-Interestingly I created the level up and add xp functions rights at the end as they were not necessary for the other features to work.
+Interestingly I created the level up and add xp functions right at the end as they were not necessary for the other features to work.
 I didn't set deadlines for the features, just tried to work on something every day.

 Below is how I broke each feature up.